-Sisterspeak237 has a mandate to tell underreported stories, facilitate reignite debates and discussions on issues affecting women in Cameroon, break the silence on taboo subjects and most importantly, contribute to sustainable development .
+Our mandate is to tell underreported stories, facilitate debates and discussions on issues affecting women in Cameroon, break the silence on taboo subjects and most importantly, contribute to sustainable development .